priobike/priobike-swarm-stack-monitor/README.md

 docker stack deploy -c stack.yaml stack
 ```

-Visit the prometheus metrics endpoint:
+Now you can visit the Grafana dashboard at http://localhost:3000.
+The default username and password is `admin` and `secret`.
+Or, you can visit the prometheus metrics endpoint directly:

 ```
 curl http://localhost/metrics.txt